Here’s a look at Pope Emeritus Benedict XVI’s life.

 February 11, 2013 - Pope Benedict XVI announces that he will retire, effective February 28.
 He cites his “advanced age” as the reason.

-February 22, 2014 - Benedict makes a surprise appearance at St. Peter's Basilica as Pope Francis creates 19 new cardinals.
+February 22, 2014 - Pope Emeritus Benedict XVI makes a surprise appearance at St. Peter’s Basilica as Pope Francis creates 19 new cardinals.

 April 27, 2014 - Attends the canonization ceremony of popes John XXIII and John Paul II as a guest.